HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/WIL from books.md

 - It is that combination of Truth, Courage, and Love comprising the Ideal, whose active incarnation in each individual does in fact take the potential of the future and make the best of it.

-- It is not the expression of emotion associated with unpleasent events that has curative power.
+- It is not the expression of emotion associated with unpleasant events that has curative power.
 It is the development of a sophisticated causal theory: Why was I at risk?
 What was it about the world that made it dangerous?
 What was I doing or not doing to contribute to my vulnerability?
 How can I change the value hierachy I inhibit to take the negative into account so that I can see and understand it?
 How much of my old map do I have to let crumble and burn - with all the pain dying tissue produces - before I can change enough to take my full range of experience into account?
 Do I have the faith to step beyond what should and must die and let my new and wiser personality emerge?
 To some degree, we are our assumptions.
 They structure the world for us.

 - We have every reason to avoid facing the bitter truth.
 But making what is - and what was - clear and fully comprehended can only protect us.
 If you are suffering from memories that will not stop tormenting you, there is a possibility - possibility that could be your salvation - waiting there to be discovered.